BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 One button connects.
 This can use your choice of FaceTime video, or a phone call, or an email message, or a custom URL.

+## Setup

+The first time you launch BoldContats, you will see an Apple iOS prompt that asks for you to approve this access.

+Say yes.

+## Personalization

+You can personalize how your BoldContacts app will connect to your contact:

+1. Launch your typical Apple Contacts app, and edit the contact.

+2. Create a new contact field i.e. phone number, or email address, or URL address.

+3. Edit the new contact field label to be "BoldContacts".

 ## Help Wanted

 Contact the author at <a href="mailto:joel@joelparkerhenderson.com">joel@joelparkerhenderson.com</a>.